 The government’s most important database on student loans is the National Student Loan Data System (NSLDS) operated by the office of Federal Student Aid.
 The NSLDS contains data on all individuals who receive aid from FSA, such as their school(s) and grant and loan amounts.
 Once a borrower begins repayment, information on loan balance and status is updated periodically by servicers.
 From this data, FSA publishes reports on aid volume by institution, portfolio by loan status, portfolio by repayment plan, and other aggregate statistics.
-Unfortunately, such data is insufficient for making informed policy.
-For instance, while FSA reports the volume of its portfolio in each of the repayment options, it does not reveal how loans tend to move between the various options through their lifetimes or how each option might influence propensity to default.
+Unfortunately, the data driving these reports has traditionally been challenging to access for researchers outside of government, limiting the potential to conduct independent program and policy analysis.
+The data also has certain limitations such as not revealing how loans tend to move between various repayment options through their lifetimes or how each option might influence propensity to default.

-Fortunately, there are signs that such improvements could be on the horizon.
+Fortunately, there are signs that such improvements could be on the way.
 The Department of Education is in the early stages of procuring a new federal loan servicing system, mainly intended to improve the borrower experience.
 Such a portal will allow borrowers to access information, make payments, and apply for benefits across all of their loans and servicers in a single place.
-Moreover, the new system could also potentially provide FSA with the transaction-level detail of loan performance that it has thus far lacked.
+Moreover, the new system could also potentially facilitate the transaction-level detail of loan performance that has thus far proven elusive.
 While details pertaining to the new system are scant, there is hope that the new system will provide the government with the broad view it needs to inform sound policy decisions.

 Furthermore, a better flow of data between servicers and the government will have benefits that reach even farther than just Capitol Hill.
 Sure, the executive branch would be able to craft legislative proposals to pitch to the Congress, but the implications of enhanced data extend to more than just policy changes.
 On an operational level, FSA would stand to benefit from more precise, up-to-the-minute data on its loan portfolio.
 Just imagine how cash flow forecasting and related budgetary projections could be improved – with continuously updated, longitudinal data, FSA could model future repayment by looking at a combination of a borrower’s repayment history and macroeconomic factors.